dashkite/kaiko/docs/reference/types/logger/get.md

 ## Description

 Return the logged events as an array that can be serialized using `JSON.stringify`.
+Circular references are replaced with the value `...`.

 [Logger]: /reference/types/logger/index.md